How Down Syndrome Affects Children's Speech Development?

 Even though kids with Down syndrome may struggle, there is a lot of information that has been discovered recently in research and case studies that can help with their speech and language progress.

-Even though most individuals with Down syndrome do not speak their first words until around ages 2-3, they have a desire to communicate long before they can say their first words.
+Also, despite the fact that most individuals with Down syndrome do not speak their first words until age 2-3, they have a desire to communicate long before they can say their first words.

 This is where total communication, using sign language, picture boards, and/or electronic devices can serve as transitional communication means.